 One of the weaknesses of open-access is its reliance on voluntarism, especially in the university context, where people come and go, and projects, such as open-access journals, often die out.

-There are scores of open-access journals like this one that have commenced with great enthusiasm, only to die off after the realities of managing a scholarly journal are better understood.
+There are scores of open-access journals like this one that has commenced with great enthusiasm, only to die off after the realities of managing a scholarly journal are better understood.

 The subscription model incentivizes the ongoing support and maintenance of scholarly journals.